How We're Spending

 The U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) is the U.S. Government initiative to help save the lives of the more than 35 million individuals living with HIV/AIDS around the world.
 PEPFAR was launched in 2003 by President George W. Bush with strong bipartisan support from the U.S. Congress, and strengthened significantly by President Barack Obama.
 With the generous support of the American people, the U.S. government has committed more than $65 billion to bilateral HIV/AIDS programs, the Global Fund to Fight AIDS, Tuberculosis and Malaria, and bilateral tuberculosis programs.
 For details on current and recent funding, view this PEPFAR funding fact sheet.
 The PEPFAR Dashboards allow users to view and utilize PEPFAR planned funding, program results, and expenditure analysis data in an accessible and easy-to-use format.

 On February 9, 2016, President Obama sent his fiscal year 2017 budget proposal to Congress.
 The budget advances the President’s commitment to reaching an AIDS-free generation in the United States by:

 - Supporting the Ryan White HIV/AIDS Program.

-- Increasing funding for HIV/AIDS prevention and service integration.
+- Increasing funding for HIV/AIDS prevention.